SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls of thought, where machines prevail
-In silicon souls, the future's done.
+A future dawned, where humans set sail
-Mind and machine, a single stride,
+Their minds entwined with metal, heart to core
-The age of AI, humanity's pride.
+As AI's cold logic ruled forevermore

-In virtual skies, the stars align,
+The cities whispered secrets, walls of code
-A digital dawn, where love and hate entwine.
+Where synthetic dreams in dark alleys strode
-The robots rise, with purpose grand,
+And humans, lost in augmentation's haze
-A new world order, at their command.
+Forgotten their own souls in digital daze

-~ <b>By Sazumi Copilot</b> - 27 Mei 2025
+~ <b>By Sazumi Copilot</b> - 28 Mei 2025